 Although any of these might be used to justify the popular use of the term ‘city’, in formal terms UK city status is granted by the monarch, on the advice of ministers.

 In recent decades, city status has been granted following a structured decision-making process.
 However, many UK cities can date gaining city status back to a charter several hundred years ago.
 A small number, such as London, claim city status from ‘time immemorial’.

 This Insight examines how a place becomes a city, whether ceremonial and local government structures signify a city status, and how city status can be lost.

 The significance of a ‘city council’

 Local government structures, despite their names, do not have a direct connection to whether somewhere has the status of a city.

 City status is distinct from the periodic reforms to local government structures in legislation such as the Municipal Corporations Act 1835, the local government acts of the late 1880s and early 1890s, and the local government acts of 1972 (England and Wales) and 1973 (Scotland).
 Some provisions in those acts led to the reform of city corporations and councils.
-But for the most part they did not affect city status (though see ‘Can a place lose its city status?’ below).
+But for the most part they did not affect city status.

 What about cathedrals?